 Today’s traditional massage therapy is based on age old methods of treatment & healing practices that have evolved to become a mainstream part of health care.
 Swedish techniques of effleurage & petrissage are at the heart of the treatment but are now augmented with joint mobilizations, myofascial release, lymphatic drainage, trigger point release, muscle energy techniques and more.
 The basic diploma program for Registered Massage Therapists is strongly based on the above mentioned techniques and all therapist are very well trained to treat a large scope of musculoskeletal conditions.

 Manual Lymphatic Drainage

 Manual Lymphatic Drainage, also known as MLD, is a highly specialized treatment that encourages the flow of lymph which is crucial to the body, as it is it’s main tissue exchange mechanism.

 The impact of our Lymphatic system on our health is so far reaching that many of our day to day minor aches and pain, low energy, and susceptibility to cold and flu may be due to a slow Lymphatic system.
 There are countless ways in which MLD can assist our well-being and increase our health.

 MLD can be used in many circumstances to increase overall well-being.
-In a typical healthy individual therapy increases immunity, decreases pain, decreases swelling of an injury, decreases stress by balancing the nervous system and aids in skin healing and tissue exchange.
+In a typical healthy individual therapy increases immunity, decreases pain, decreases swelling post-surgery or of an injury, decreases stress by balancing the nervous system and aids in skin healing and tissue exchange.